 Our support of the Pittsburgh Cultural Trust takes jazz one step further — literally into the streets — with the Pittsburgh JazzLive International Festival.
 For three days each summer, downtown is transformed into a jazz party for people from all walks of life to enjoy.

-On October 1, 2015, UPMC Health Plan’s sponsorship of the Pittsburgh Symphony Orchestra (PSO) made it possible to join forces with the Pittsburgh Steelers in honor of former Steelers running back Jerome Bettis’ induction into the Pro Football Hall of Fame.
+In October 2015, UPMC Health Plan’s sponsorship of the Pittsburgh Symphony Orchestra (PSO) made it possible to join forces with the Pittsburgh Steelers in honor of former Steelers running back Jerome Bettis’ induction into the Pro Football Hall of Fame.
 In what was a first for the Steelers, the PSO, and the residents of Pittsburgh, the entire symphony took to Heinz Field at halftime for a rousing performance.
+Another “first” happened at 2017 Comcast Light Up Night® in downtown Pittsburgh, when UPMC Health Plan’s support allowed the PSO to put on three free mini-concerts for the public with holiday-themed selections from Tchaikovsky’s The Nutcracker, Handel’s Messiah, and more,

 It’s a zoo out there!

-Our support of The National Aviary made possible a health fair for senior citizens, along with health and wellness screenings and an occasional “free admission night” for the general public.
-Seniors are also a focus at the Pittsburgh Zoo & PPG Aquarium on National Senior Health & Fitness Day, and ZooBoo gives children a fun place to go trick-or-treating without the hazard of busy city roads.
+We continue to support The National Aviary's "Night in the Tropics" event to raise money for this organization's education, avian medicine, and conservation programs in the U.S. and abroad.
+Senior citizens are a focus at the Pittsburgh Zoo & PPG Aquarium on our annual National Senior Health & Fitness Day, and ZooBoo gives children a fun place to go trick-or-treating without the hazard of busy city roads.
 UPMC Health Plan’s "Wild Wednesdays" at the Erie Zoo allows the facility to stay open late for visitors who want to hang out with the animals through the evening.
-In addition, our senior walking program at the Erie Zoo encourages our UPMC for Life members to stay fit, and in the summer we host a huge health fair for seniors throughout the zoo.
+In addition, our senior walking program at the Erie Zoo encourages our UPMC for Life members to stay fit, and in the summer we host a huge health fair for seniors at the zoo.

 However, the best furry friends are the ones you can take home with you!
 UPMC Health Plan supported 31 Days of Compassion for Animal Friends in 2015, a campaign which raised awareness of lonely animals in shelters who are eager for an adoptive family to love them.